ravivignesh97/read-directory-info/README.md

 ### Description

-This script helps to return the disk used information in bytes from the mouthpath/folderpath.
-If the result, has the key as "mount" and value as "true" then it is mouth directory else it can be folder path.
+This script helps to return the disk used information in bytes from the mount/folderpath.
+If the result, has the key as "mount" and value as "true" then it is mount directory else it can be folder path.

 # Creating pyenv